David Guetta: 2004–2006: Guetta Blaster

 Guetta's second album, Guetta Blaster, was released in 2004.
-It released four singles: "Money" and "Stay" featuring Chris Willis and "The World Is Mine" and "In Love With Myself" featuring JD Davis.
+It was supported with the release of four singles: "Money" and "Stay" featuring Chris Willis and "The World Is Mine" and "In Love With Myself" featuring JD Davis.
 In 2006 the Just a Little More Love single "Love Don't Let Me Go" was re-released as a mash-up with the Tocadisco remix of "Walking Away" by The Egg.
 The mash-up single entitled "Love Don't Let Me Go (Walking Away)" was charted higher than the original release of the song.

 2007–2009: Pop Life

 In 2007, Guetta's third album Pop Life was released.
 The album was successful in the UK and Ireland as well as in mainland Europe.
 According to EMI in 2010, the album has sold a total of 530,000 copies worldwide.
 The lead single "Love Is Gone" reached Number 1 on the American Dance Chart and charted on the Billboard Hot 100.

 "Delirious" featured the vocals of Tara McDonald who also co wrote the record.
 The song was released as the album's fourth single on 31 January 2008.
-The song charted #27 Austrian singles chart, #17 Belgian (Flanders) chart, #2 Belgian (Wallonia) singles chart. #12 Dutch singles chart, #16 French singles chart, #16 Swiss singles chart, #36 Hungary singles chart, #29 Romanian singles chart, #51 Swedish singles chart.
+The song charted No. 27 Austrian singles chart, No. 17 Belgian (Flanders) chart, No. 2 Belgian (Wallonia) singles chart.
+No. 12 Dutch singles chart, No. 16 French singles chart, No. 16 Swiss singles chart, No. 36 Hungary singles chart, No. 29 Romanian singles chart, No. 51 Swedish singles chart.
 The remixes of the song, including mixes by Fred Rister, Marc Mysterio, Laidback Luke, and Arno Cost and Norman Doray were released.
 A video clip for the song was filmed by Denys Thibaut in Montreal, featuring Guetta and Tara McDonald, picturing an executive assistant throwing paint all over her boss's office.
 McDonald also sang and co wrote "You're Not Alone" from this album.

 He has played in many countries around the world to promote the album.
 He played in Mauritius in January 2008, accompanied by French rapper JoeyStarr.
 In the same year, he and his wife Cathy also planned a new event which took place in the Stade de France on 5 July 2008.
 The event was called "UNIGHTED", he performed with Tiësto, Carl Cox, Joachim Garraud and Martin Solveig in front of a crowd of 40,000.

 In 2009, he was placed third in the "Top 100 DJs" poll by DJ Magazine, and was elected "Best House DJ" by DJ Awards in 2008.
 Since April 2009, Guetta had his own radio show on the internet radio station RauteMusik on Saturday evening.
 The show was afterwards moved into Radio 538, being aired every Friday evening after Tiësto's Club Life.